cachilders/esper/README.md

 By default the player will loop over the sequence into which you have zoomed, however, you can choose to `TRACK` in the sequence direction from the context menu.

 You can also choose to `REVERSE` the sequence direction from that menu, not to mention `PLAY` and `STOP`.
 Hint: push `STOP` twice to reset the playhead.

-Click `STOP` twice to reset the play head.

 That's it.
 The voice is provided by Zack Schollz's [mx.synths](https://github.com/schollz/mx.synths/tree/main).
 You can tune it from PARAMS > mx.synths.
 If you don't have it installed this script will not function.